Each year, folks around here in Hagerstown start wondering when does open enrollment begin? It is on October 15th and ends on December 7th 2026.

 If important changes appear in the ANOC, it may be time to compare Medicare plans before the enrollment deadline.

-During the annual election period, as we stated earlier, this is also now called the Medicare Open Enrollment Period.
+Here in Hagerstown, during the annual election period, as we stated earlier, this is also now called the Medicare Open Enrollment Period.
 During the period of October 15th – December 7th you can:

-There is great news, if your wondering what you should do if you already have a medicare supplement plan.
 The great news is that the Annual Election Period (Medicare Open Enrollment Period) does not apply to Medicare Supplements.
-The reason why is that each year your Medicare Supplement core benefits will not change.
+The reason is that each year, your Medicare Supplement core benefits will not change.

 If you have a plan that covers the Part A deductible, then your plan each year will continue to cover that cost.
 It doesn’t matter that the Part A deductible goes up every year, because your Medicare Supplement plan will still cover it.